word-x/TimyNote/README.md

 ## Philosophy

- - Think before write: simplify the contents mainly in brain, and use LocalNote to keep it.
+ - Think before write: simplify the contents mainly in brain, and use TimyNote to keep it.
  - Minimalism: only  write important content
  - Simple and fast: when we want to write something, it should start very fast, even the CPU usage is high
 cross-platform: support any devices including PC and mobile devices